amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Toolkit/Test-Engineering/Best-Practices/Playwright-Best-Practices.md

 ---
-title: Best Practices when using Playwright
+title: Playwright Test Automation Guidelines
 authors:
+- Jees Mathew
+- Karen Farrell
+- Mihajlo Stojanovski
-- Jees Mathew & Karen Farrell & Mihajlo Stojanovski & James Perry
+- James Perry
-reviewed: [yyyy-mm-dd]
-reviewer:
-next-review: 01/09/2024
+tags:
+    - Default
+    - Test
 ---

 ## Introduction

 This document outlines best practices to follow when writing Playwright test scripts.

 ## Locating selectors

 When planning testing at the readying phase of a work item, locators must be considered.
 This allows Software Engineers to plan any additional work needed in order to enable our best practices.

 It is important to use a locator that is robust and does not depend on the DOM structure.